 Since March 2011, the UNHCR has registered around 5.7 million Syrian refugees in neighbouring countries.
 According to United Nations figures, 11.7 million people in Syria are dependent on humanitarian assistance, around 6.2 million of them internally displaced.

 National language: Arabic (widely used foreign languages: English and French)

 Religions: Mostly Sunni Muslims; religious minorities: Alawite Muslims, Christians, Druze, Shiite Muslims, Ismaelites and a small number of Jews

 National day: 17 April 1946 (Eid al-Jalaa, marking the withdrawal of the last French mandate troops from Syria)

 Independence: 28 September 1941 (nominal)

-Head of state: President of the Republic Bashar al-Assad (succeeded his father, Hafiz al-Assad, on 17 July 2000; last confirmed in office on 3 March 2014); term of office: seven years (no term limits)
+Head of state: President of the Republic Bashar al-Assad (succeeded his father, Hafiz al-Assad, on 17 July 2000; last presidential elections on 3 March 2014); term of office: seven years (no term limits)

 Nominal deputy head of state: Speaker of the People’s Assembly (Parliament), Hammoud Youssef Sabbagh (since 28 September 2017)

 Head of government: Imad Khamis (since 3 July 2016)